clottman/link-in-bio-11ty/README.md

 - Configure your Facebook App
 - Copy your app credentials into the `.env` file

-For more detailed setup instructions, see `setup.md`.
+For more detailed setup instructions, see [Messenger Platform Quick Start](https://developers.facebook.com/docs/messenger-platform/guides/quick-start).